Table of contents

 8. Nurture and well-being

 Your child should feel secure, happy and comfortable with their carers and in their environment.
-Their rights should be respected.
+Staff need to respect their rights.

-The settling-in process must be appropriate for the individual child to minimise separation anxiety and distress from you as a parent/guardian.
+The settling-in process must be appropriate for the individual child to minimise separation anxiety and distress.

 9. Behaviour